jdc20181/EmployeeTrack/README.md

 The Premium Features require less work, and bring a powerful integration into your business.

 Pricing is easy.
-It is a one-Time non refundable Fee of $299/Per PC Additional PC's - Premium gives you special Tech suppport, and dedicated assitance in helping with the setup, including remote support!
+It is a one-Time non refundable Fee of $299/1 Pc and $199 Per PC Additional PC's - Premium gives you special Tech suppport, and dedicated assitance in helping with the setup, including remote support!

 There is no updates!
 I will make sure it is bug free, before shipping it.
 When new versions are available you can download them, but without hte premium version all data will be lost.